 Welcome to the Dragon Martial Arts Association

 The Dragon Martial Arts Association provides authentic, traditional Chinese kung fu, tai chi and qi gong instruction for students of all ages and abilities.
-We are based in Brighton & Hove (East Sussex) and Haslemere (West Sussex), with classes in surrounding areas and also in London.
+We are based in Fernhurst (West Sussex) and Brighton & Hove (East Sussex), with classes in surrounding areas.

 We have been personally sanctioned by the Dragon Sign Athletic Association and the Cheung Kwok Tai Wushu Association in Hong Kong and have close relationships with other associations worldwide, including China, US, Canada, UK, France and Australia.

 The DMAA focuses on three styles of Chinese kung fu:

 A powerful, dynamic and highly effective style of traditional kung fu, created by Grandmaster Lam Yiu Gwai, that is based on the movements, essence and nature of the celestial Chinese dragon.
 The DMAA’s instructor, Sifu Braithwaite, is 4th in the lineage from Grandmaster Lam and is a foreign president of the Dragon Sign Athletic Association in Hong Kong.

 Tai Chi is an internal form of kung fu that is practiced with slow, graceful movements as a unique exercise for physical and mental health.
 As well as being an exceptionally effective martial art, Tai Chi is practiced the world over as an aid to combatting stress and developing fitness, confidence, flexibility, higher energy levels and better sleep patterns.
 The DMAA teaches the traditional long form, including sword, sabre and Dong Ying Jie’s fast form.